-The Company made significant progress towards construction, despite the circumstances created by the global pandemic.
-The Company's overall goal for Detailed Engineering and pre-construction was to provide a solid foundation for the execution plan for construction of the Production Plant, seeking to significantly minimize overall construction risks.
-Ongoing Detailed Engineering is finalizing the Production Plant designs (electro-mechanical and piping), while conducting appropriate capital cost estimating, including the procurement and "contract readiness" of core construction suppliers and the EPCM agreements with both Primero and the Brazilian EPCM Firm.
+Overall, the Company made significant progress towards a construction decision, despite the circumstances created by the COVID-19 pandemic.
+The Company's overall goal for Detailed Engineering and Plant Pre-Construction was to provide a solid foundation for the execution plan for construction decision of the Production Plant, seeking to significantly minimize overall construction risk.
+Ongoing engineering review is finalizing the Production Plant designs (civil & structural, electro-mechanical, piping, electrical & Instrumentation & control), while conducting appropriate capital cost projections, including the procurement and "contract readiness" of core construction suppliers and the EPCM agreements with both Primero and the Brazilian EPCM Firm.